Skip to Buy Tickets Skip to Content Skip to Footer

 There will be engineering works to allow this to be carried out.
 Here, you will find information about how your journey is affected.
 You can also find out more information about the programme, including answers to your frequently asked questions.

-There will be no Thameslink or Great Northern trains between Potters Bar, Peterborough / Royston, or between Hertford North and Stevenage.
+There will be no Thameslink or Great Northern trains between Potters Bar and Royston / Peterborough or between Hertford North and Stevenage.

 Please see the full service summary below.